dragonoken/Single_Math_Neuron/README.md

 Then, it will take an integer input from the user and output a number using the same operation.

 The operation in this program is (ideally) 2x - 1

+At first, I tried using a simple gradient descent, but I figured out that it was prone to exploding gradient when there is a huge value as an input in the training dataset.
+So, I added an extra step to normalize the gradients to unit scale (-1 <= grad <= 1) when the values are too big (or too small if they are negative).

+Also, to make the learning process faster, I made the learning rate decay when there is not much progress being made.

+# Dependency
+just Python 3 :) (My Python version was 3.6.5)